johannesschobel/laravel-revisionable/README.md

-# JohannesSchhobel/Laravel-Revisionable
+# JohannesSchobel/Laravel-Revisionable

-Nice and easy way to handle revisions of your db.
+Easy and conventient way to handle revisions of your models within the database.

-* Handles the revisions in **bulk** - one entry covers all the created/updated fields, what makes it really **easy to eg. compare 2 given versions** or get all the data changed during single action.
+* Handles the revisions in **bulk** - one entry covers all the created/updated fields, what makes it really **easy to e.g., compare 2 given versions** or get all the data changed during one single transaction.

 ## Requirements